hietakangas-laboratory/LAM/README.md

 features as input.

 ### Installation
+LAM is used in a Python (>=3.7, <3.9) environment and can be found on PyPI.
+It can be installed with command **pip install lam**.
+Note that by installing this way, you will be restricted to the settings on the GUI and/or the available command line arguments, and will not be able to alter settings.py.

-LAM is used in Python >= 3.7 environment.
-You can install LAM from command line using the 'setup.py' by giving command:
+You can alternatively install LAM from command line using the 'setup.py' by giving command:
 'python setup.py install' while located inside the LAM-master -directory.
 Windows-users are recommended to install Shapely>=1.7.0 from a pre-compiled wheel found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) in order to properly link GEOS and cython.
+The wheel can be installed with **pip install path/to/wheel**.

 The distribution also includes docs/requirements.txt and docs/LAMenv.yml that can be used to install dependencies using pip or conda (Anaconda), respectively.
 Recommendation is to install LAM into its own virtual environment.

 ### Usage
-LAM is used by executing 'src/run.py', which by default opens up a graphical user interface.
-If installed through setup.py, console command 'lam-run' will also launch LAM.
-Settings are handled through src/settings.py, but LAM also includes argument parsing for most important settings ('python src/run.py -h' OR 'lam-run -h').
+LAM is used by executing 'src/run.py' or with console command 'lam-run', both of which by default open up the graphical user interface.
+Settings can be handled through src/settings.py, but LAM also includes argument parsing for most important settings ('python src/run.py -h' OR 'lam-run -h').
 Refer to 'docs/UserManual' for additional information.

 A video tutorial series on LAM can be found on YouTube [here](https://www.youtube.com/playlist?list=PLjv-8Gzxh3AynUtI3HaahU2oddMbDpgtx).